What is Cloud Security Posture Management (CSPM)?

 - Change Management: Get real-time tracking of changes and prevent problematic deployments from hitting production.

 Cloud Native Application Protection Platforms take your cloud security strategy to the next level.
-While the traditional meaning of CSPM had to do with monitoring configurations and maintaining compliance, CNAPP does much more than posture checks.
-SentinelOne’s CNAPP represents a holistic approach in bringing together CSPM with workload protection, data security, and threat detection under one umbrella.
+While the traditional meaning of CSPM had to do with monitoring configurations and maintaining compliance, CNAPP does much more than simple security posture checks.
+SentinelOne’s CNAPP takes a holistic approach and unites CSPM with workload protection, data security, and threat detection.

 SentinelOne CNAPP automates vulnerability assessment and threat detection, offering a deeper view of runtime activity.
 This allows you to act on suspicious behavior well before it escalates into a serious data breach.
 Its AI-powered threat analysis also detects anomalies across distributed cloud environments, saving you from manually searching for threats.